-A. Where required at certain specified posts (Attachment 1), all full-time productive security guards working a minimum 8-hour shift shall be provided a paid 15-minute break for every 4 hours the security guard is scheduled to work.
+- A. Where required at certain specified posts (See Section J, Exhibit 1), all full-time productive security guards working a minimum 8-hour shift shall be provided a paid 15-minute break for every 4 hours the security guard is scheduled to work.
 The relief break should normally be scheduled in the middle of each 4-hour period.
-A 30-minute unpaid lunch break shall be made available to all security guards working a shift longer than 8-hours.
-However, a 30-minute paid lunch break shall be provided only to those individuals on posts that are required to remain on post during lunch hours.

-- B. Where required at certain specified posts (See Attachment 1), all security guards working a 6 hour shift shall be provided one 15 minute paid break and a 30 minute unpaid lunch break.
-Part-time productive security guards working a minimum of 4 hours shall be provided a paid 15-minute break for every 4 hours the security guard is scheduled to work. - C. A separate sign-in/sign-out log shall be used for the relief security guard to sign in and out of each post for all relief breaks. - D. The costs to cover relief and breaks for the productive security guards must be included in the offering price, as they will not be itemized or paid for separately by the Government. - E. The Contractor must provide a replacement security guard for each employee during relief periods.
-Unless otherwise specified, patrol (rover) guards and supervisors must not be used for replacement. - F. IMPORTANT NOTE: Continued failure, as determined by the CO, by the Contractor to furnish required relief breaks to security guards shall be considered a material breach of Contract and may result in termination for cause.
+A 30-minute lunch break shall be made available to all security guards working a shift longer than 8-hours.
+However, a 30-minute paid lunch break shall be provided only to those individuals on posts that are required to remain on post during lunch hours. - B. Where required at certain specified posts (See Section J, Exhibit 1), all security guards working a 6 hour shift shall be provided one 15 minute paid break and a 30 minute lunch break.
+Part-time productive security guards working a minimum of 4 hours shall be provided a paid 15-minute break for every 4 hours the security guard is scheduled to work. - C. A separate sign-in/sign-out log shall be used for the relief security guard to sign in and out of each post for all relief breaks. - D. The costs to cover relief and breaks for the productive security guards must be included in the offering price, as they will not be itemized or paid for separately by the Government. - E. The Contractor must provide a replacement security guard for each employee during relief periods. - F. IMPORTANT NOTE: Continued failure, as determined by the CO, by the Contractor to furnish required relief breaks to security guards shall be considered a material breach of Contract and may result in termination for default.